igiannakas/A4T-mods/README.md

 # WWG2 Mods for the A4T toolhead and filament cutter
-This is my collection of mods for the A4T Toolhead developed by Armchair-Heavy-Industries, toolhead cutter developed by SouthAsh1 and WWG2 (Wrist Watch G2) extruder developed by tetsu97 and modified by bythorsthunder to include a dual filament sensor.
+This is my collection of mods for the A4T Toolhead (developed by Armchair-Heavy-Industries) cutter developed by SouthAsh1 and WWG2 (Wrist Watch G2) extruder developed by tetsu97 and modified by bythorsthunder to include a dual filament sensor.

 **Project source links below:**
 1. https://github.com/Armchair-Heavy-Industries/A4T